Rectilinear Planarity of Partial 2-Trees: Independent-Parallel Partial 2-Trees

-\begin{restatable}{lemma}{leSIntervalSupport} Let $\nu$ be an S-node of $T_\rho$.
+\begin{lemma} Let $\nu$ be an S-node of $T_\rho$.
 Node $\nu$ is jump-1 if and only if at least one of its children is jump-1.
-Also, $\Sigma^+_{\nu,\rho}=[1,2]^1$ if and only if $\nu$ has exactly one child with non-negative rectilinear spirality set $[1,2]^1$ and all the other children with non-negative rectilinear spirality set $[0]$. \end{restatable} \begin{proof} We prove that $\nu$ is jump-1 if and only if at least one of its children is jump-1.
+Also, $\Sigma^+_{\nu,\rho}=[1,2]^1$ if and only if $\nu$ has exactly one child with non-negative rectilinear spirality set $[1,2]^1$ and all the other children with non-negative rectilinear spirality set $[0]$. \end{lemma} \begin{proof} We prove that $\nu$ is jump-1 if and only if at least one of its children is jump-1.
 Suppose first that $\nu$ is jump-1 and suppose by contradiction that all its children are trivial or jump-2.
 This implies that for each child $\mu$ of $\nu$, $\Sigma^+_{\mu,\rho}$ contains only even values or only odd values.
 Denote by $j$ the number of children of $\nu$ whose non-negative rectilinear spirality set contain only odd values.
-By Lemma~\ref{le:spirality-S-node}, the spirality of any rectilinear representation of $G_{\nu,\rho}$ is the sum of the spiralities of all child components.
-It follows that $G_{\nu,\rho}$ admits only even values of spiralities if $j$ is even and only odd values of spiralities if $j$ is odd, which contradicts the hypothesis that $\nu$ is jump-1.
+By \cref{le:spirality-S-node}, the spirality of any rectilinear representation of $G_{\nu,\rho}$ is the sum of the spirality values of all child components.
+It follows that $G_{\nu,\rho}$ admits only even values of spirality values if $j$ is even and only odd values of spirality values if $j$ is odd, which contradicts the hypothesis that $\nu$ is jump-1.
 Suppose vice versa that $\nu$ has at least a child $\mu$ that is jump-1.
 Denote by $M$ the maximum value in $\Sigma^+_{\nu,\rho}$ and by $M_\mu$ the maximum value in $\Sigma^+_{\mu,\rho}$.
 Let $H_{\nu,\rho}$ be any rectilinear representation of $G_{\nu,\rho}$ having spirality $M$, and let $H_{\mu,\rho}$ be its restriction to $G_{\mu,\rho}$.
-By Lemma~\ref{le:spirality-S-node}, $H_{\mu,\rho}$ has spirality $M_\mu$.
-Also, since $\mu$ is jump-1, by Lemma~\ref{le:spirality-S-node} we can obtain a rectilinear representation $H'_{\nu,\rho}$ of $G_{\nu,\rho}$ with spirality $M-1$ by simply replacing $H_{\mu,\rho}$ in $H_{\nu,\rho}$ with a rectilinear representation of $G_{\mu,\rho}$ having spirality $M_\mu - 1$.
-Therefore, by Theorem~\ref{th:spirality-sets}, $\nu$ is jump-1.
+By \cref{le:spirality-S-node}, $H_{\mu,\rho}$ has spirality $M_\mu$.
+Also, since $\mu$ is jump-1, by \cref{le:spirality-S-node} we can obtain a rectilinear representation $H'_{\nu,\rho}$ of $G_{\nu,\rho}$ with spirality $M-1$ by simply replacing $H_{\mu,\rho}$ in $H_{\nu,\rho}$ with a rectilinear representation of $G_{\mu,\rho}$ having spirality $M_\mu - 1$.
+Therefore, by \cref{th:spirality-sets}, $\nu$ is jump-1.